 Safety is our top priority.

-We operate short line railroads in nine states and have a strong commitment to the safety of our employees as well as the people in our communities.
+We operate short line railroads in 10 states and have a strong commitment to the safety of our employees as well as the people in our communities.
 Railroads are not unsafe, but with such large machinery, they can be very unforgiving.
 That is why R. J. Corman partners with Operation Lifesaver to promote railroad and railroad crossing safety awareness.
 Many of our employees volunteer their own time to help educate children and adults about the dangers of unsafe activity on or near railroad tracks.

 In 2014, the Federal Railroad Administration reported 849 railroad crossing injuries and 269 fatalities.
 Every three hours, a person or vehicle is hit by a train.*